angelicalam/BMI203-HW2-BFS/README.md

 * Include a test case that fails and raises an exception

+## Graph() Methods
+* `bfs(self, start, end=None)` performs a breadth first traversal and pathfinding on graph G. When no end node is provided, `bfs` adds `start` to a first-in first-out queue and visits all connected nodes in a breadth first fashion.
+This list of unique nodes, including the start node, is ordered by first to last visitation and is returned.
+When an end node is provided, `bfs` stops breadth-first traversal of the graph upon encountering the end node and returns the shortest path from the start to the end.
+If no path exists from the start node to the end node, `None` is returned.

 ## Software Development Assessment

 * Write unit tests (in the test_bfs.py file) for your breadth first search
-* Replace these instructions with a brief description of bfs in your forked repo
+* Replace these instructions with a brief description of bfs in your forked repo.
+See Graph() Methods section above.

 * Automate Testing with a [Github Actions](https://docs.github.com/en/actions)